We apply Design Thinking to innovation.

 If buyer and seller can generate receptivity and rapport, trust will follow.
 With trust comes openness, leading to truth.
 What this results in is a deeper understanding of a problem and its corresponding solution.

 Great designers are curious.
-And curiosity is what Design Thinking translates into the right questions, right stakeholder(s), right time.
-Value is best created when buyers and sellers collaborate openly and honestly.
+And curiosity is what Design Thinking translates into the right questions, right stakeholder(s) - right time.
+Value is best created when people are ab communicate openly and honestly.

 Adopting ideas from Stanford d.school.